Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Related work

 \textbf{Federated Unsupervised Representation Learning}, FURL, adapts URL in a distributed system that learns a common representation model without supervision while preserving data privacy. \textbf{Federated Learning} allows selected local models to be trained on local data and aggregates these local models to form a global model in a iterative communication process.
 In the absence of labeled data, unsupervised representation learning such as contrastive learning is applied to the distributed system.
 However, simply aggregating local models causes deterioration in performances due to local data heterogeneity and small local training size.
 Methods have been developed to mitigate the deterioration.
 FedCA \cite{zhang2020federated} utilizes a dictionary storing representations from clients to address the heterogeneity and an alignment model trained on a public dataset on the server to address the misalignment.
 FedU \cite{zhuang2021collaborative} modifies BYOL that only updates the predictor of the local model if the divergence from the previous communication round is below a certain threshold. \citet{he2021ssfl} explores the flexibility of centralized CL methods in the distributed system and emphasizes the personalization of local models by updating global parameters locally and updating local parameters separately. \citet{wu2021federated} proposes the fusion of features from other clients to reduce the false negative ratio and feature space matching of neighbouring clients to alleviate misalignment.
 Nonetheless, these methods may violate the user privacy protocol as they share information between local clients, or they require extraneous architecture for each client, which increases the memory burden at clients' ends.
-Furthermore, the aforementioned methods do not address both global generalization and local personalizations and do not apply to more than one contrastive learning algorithm.
+FedX \cite{han2022fedx} resolves privacy concerns via distilling knowledge locally and globally with additional loss terms to maximize the embedding similarity between different views.
+The aforementioned methods are composed for a specific contrastive learning algorithm.
+Nonetheless, our proposed method can be a supplement for different contrastive learning methods to improve both generalization and local personalization.